arjunmehta/node-protogram/README.md

 ![prorogram title image](https://raw.githubusercontent.com/arjunmehta/node-prorogram/image/image/prorogram.png)

-Recursively create command-line programs and sub-programs.
+A node.js module to **recursively create command-line programs and sub-programs**.
 Easily handle arguments and sub-commands without all the fat.
 Some things this module provides:

 - **a minimal, scalable interface**
 - **control over the handling of argument flags and sub-commands**